Farama-Foundation/chatarena/README.md

 Check out this video to learn how to use
-CLI: [![cli demo video](https://img.shields.io/badge/CLI%20Demo%20Video-Vimeo-blue?logo=vimeo)](https://vimeo.com/816989884) A more detailed guide about how to run the main interaction loop with finner-grained control can be found [here](docs/devdoc/mainloop.md)
+CLI: [![cli demo video](https://img.shields.io/badge/CLI%20Demo%20Video-Vimeo-blue?logo=vimeo)](https://vimeo.com/816989884) A more detailed guide about how to run the main interaction loop with finer-grained control can be found [here](docs/devdoc/mainloop.md)

 ### General Custimization Advice